 Rosenfeld Injury Lawyers LLC has represented thousands truck accident victims and their families following catastrophic accidents that have changed their lives forever.
 Our access to a comprehensive network of medical specialists, expert accident reconstruction specialists, social workers and an award winning legal team allow us to help you receive the specialized care that you deserve and to make sure that you recover the compensation needed to pay for it.

-Contact us today to arrange a free consultation with one of our qualified Chicago truck accident attorneys to learn more about your legal options and what we can do to provide you with the best chances of a successful recovery.
+Contact us today to arrange a free consultation with a qualified Chicago Truck Accident Lawyer to learn more about your legal options and what we can do to provide you with the best chances of a successful recovery.
 We work on a contingency fee basis, which means we guarantee that we will only collect a fee when after we settle or win your case.
 If we cannot do so, our services are free of charge.